Community detection in network using Szegedy quantum walk: Numerical experiments

-Article \cite{zhang2013finding} considers the Les Mis\'{e}rable graph for community detection.
-It determines six communities in the graph.
-We use \autoref{combined_procedure} on the Les Mis\'{e}rable graph considering $q = \frac{1}{m} = 0.0039$ for determining the communities.
-It generates eighteen communities in the graph.
-Among them there are three communities with vertices eight, twelve, and forty-four.
-Remaining fifteen communities have single vertices in each.
-In \autoref{communities_in_Les_Miserable_graph}, we present the communities in the Les Mis\'{e}rable graph determined by our procedure.
-The coverage values corresponding to $q = 0.0039$ is found to be $0.752$.
+Article \cite{zhang2013finding} determines six communities in the graph.
+We use \autoref{combined_procedure} considering $q = \frac{1}{m} = 0.0039$ for determining the communities, that generates eighteen communities.
+Among them there are three communities with $8$, $12$, and $44$ vertices.
+Remaining $15$ communities have single vertices in each.
+In \autoref{communities_in_Les_Miserable_graph}, we present these communities.
+The coverage values corresponding to $q = 0.0039$ is $0.752$.